 In SEO and SEM campaigns, you can reach this segment through customized keywords like “discounted leather shoes in Manila” or “leather shoes for men with free delivery in Manila.”

 Moreover, there is a PPC technique called retargeting in which your ad follows the users after they leave your website.
 These users will continue to see your ad even when they are already on other sites or social media channels.
 Retargeting helps increase your potential market’s recognition of your brand.
-If these users recognize your brand, you will need just a bit of convincing before they buy.
+If these users recognize your brand, they will need just a bit more convincing before they eventually decide to buy.

-It’s important to know that the online consumers who are part of the traditional market segments but don’t belong to the actual or potential customer segments are not worth wasting digital marketing pesos on.
-They have not shown any interest or potential to buy your product – or any product, for that matter – so it may be useless to try to convince them, whatever your message is.
-It is better to focus all your marketing efforts on your actual and potential market segments.
+It’s important to know that the online consumers who are part of traditional market segments but don’t belong to actual or potential customer segments are not worth wasting digital marketing pesos on, as they have not shown any interest or potential to buy your product – or any product, for that matter – so it may be useless to try convincing them.
+It is more cost-effective to focus all your marketing efforts on your actual and potential market segments.

 So, How Do You Exactly Define Your Target Audience Online?

-Now that you know you only need to promote to actual and potential customer segments, the next challenge is to define your market online and find out which of these two groups they belong to.
+Now that you know how audience segmentation in digital marketing works, your resources are better spent in reaching and promoting to actual and potential customer segments.
+The next challenge is defining your market online and finding out which of the two groups they belong to, as this enables you to target the right audience effectively.
 Fortunately, in today’s digital age, knowing your target customers is easier than before.
 Here are a few practical ways to do it:

 If you already have a customer base online, the simplest, most effective way to find out more about your target audience and what they are looking for is to ask.
 Upload a survey form to your website or send it to your customer email list.
 You may also post a poll on your social media accounts.

 The survey results will help you structure your digital marketing campaign better.
-Perhaps, you’ve been targeting the actual customer segment whereas the majority of your target audience belongs to the potential market segment.
-A survey will help you confirm who belongs to which segment.
+Perhaps, you’ve been targeting the actual customer segment, whereas the majority of your target audience belongs to the potential market segment.
+A survey will help you confirm which users belong to which segment.

 Use Data to Your Advantage